KLD997/FreeTune/README.md

   Every copy and paste buttons are meant for interection with programs like `Excel` and `Libre Calc`.

-  `Copy Map` copy the values of the map without axis to clipboard.
+  `Copy Map` copy the values of the map, including both axis to clipboard.

   `Copy Selected` is used to copy selected values to clipboard.

-  `Copy X Axis` is used to copy whole X axis to clipboard.

-  `Copy Y Axis` is used to copy whole Y axis to clipboard.

   `Update` is used to update values from text view to 3d view.

   `Diff: 0` Shows what is the change on the selected value.